sigmie/docs.sigmie.com/src/pages/docs/indices/languages.md

 ### Possessive "'s"

-Possessive "'s" in English language shows a relationship of belonging between one thing and another by adding an apostrophe + s to the noun.
+Possessive "'s" in the English language shows a relationship of belonging between one thing and another by adding an apostrophe + s to the noun.

 This filter will remove the `apostrophe` and the `s` from the nouns.